Riley Greene Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 24th in baseball in home runs surrendered (148 total, 1.3 per game).
+- Red Sox pitchers combine to allow 149 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last time out on Thursday, June 1, the lefty threw 3 2/3 innings against the Cincinnati Reds, allowing one earned run while surrendering five hits.
+- In his most recent outing on Monday against the Kansas City Royals, the right-hander threw 6 2/3 innings, allowing one earned run while surrendering six hits.

-- In 11 games this season, the 34-year-old has a 4.58 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .243 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.